A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Introduction

 We also focus on a specific estimand, from a fixed-population perspective.
 Previous work has provided unifying frameworks or estimators for a range of estimands of interest that come from viewing the pairs as fixed or sampled from a super-population as well as viewing individuals within a cluster as fixed or sampled from a super-population \citep{rhodes_pairwise_2014, imai_essential_2009}.
 This is important as there are a number of possible estimands for pCRTs, which may address different policy questions or be more or less difficult to compute \citep{athey_chapter_2017, kahan_estimands_2023}.
 This work makes a complementary contribution -- articulating a general framework for design-based estimation for a single estimand, explicitly comparing different estimation strategies for the ATE.

 This paper is organized as follows.
 Section~\ref{sec:sate} establishes our notation, mode of causal inference, and estimand of interest.
 Section~\ref{sec:review} provides a review of point estimators for the ATE under paired cluster-randomization.
-Section~\ref{sec:cploop} describes a general framework for design-based estimation of the ATE in pCRTs.
+Section~\ref{sec:cploop} introduces a point estimator and describes a general framework for design-based estimation of the ATE in pCRTs.
 Section~\ref{sec:cov} discusses covariate adjustment.
-Section~\ref{sec:var} defines a variance estimator for the point estimator introduced in Section~\ref{sec:cploop} and reviews design-based variance estimators for the point estimators previously described.
+Section~\ref{sec:var} reviews design-based variance estimators for the point estimators previously described and defines a variance estimator for the point estimator introduced in Section~\ref{sec:cploop}.
 Section~\ref{sec:sims} presents the results from simulation studies comparing the point and variance estimators discussed in the paper.
-Section \ref{sec:ctari} discusses results of simulation studies using real data, from the CTAI study.
 Section~\ref{sec:cploopdisc} concludes.